thingsym/vaw/readme.md

 The VAW has three provisioning modes.

-* `normal` will normal provisioning from the pure Vagrant Box.
+* `all` will normal provisioning from the pure Vagrant Box.
 * `wordpress` provisions only sync folders including WordPress.
 * `box` provision to create a Vagrant Box.